wp-plugins/last-viewed-posts/readme.txt

 == Description ==

 This plugin displays the posts (and pages) that have been recently viewed by the visitor (single view).
-The posts are saved in in a cookie and by default the last 10 posts that have been visited are displayed.
+The posts are saved in a cookie and by default the last 10 posts that have been visited are displayed.
 Note that this is NOT a global listing of recently viewed posts by all users!
 Nothing is stored in the database.
-Every vistor has his own unique listing of the single posts he has viewed.
+Every vistor has their own unique listing of the single posts that they have viewed.

 If cookies are not accepted or no single post has been clicked, no output will be displayed.

 The plugin comes with a widget and a template tag.

 == Installation ==